Prague Education Options and Stages – An Introduction

 If this is a stay of a couple of months and you’ve got money for international schools then language will not be an issue.
 If it’s long-stay or relocation and you are looking at either private or state school options then get your kids learning Czech asap using phone apps etc and before you get here look at what Meta Ops may be able to help you with (especially the kids).

 If you are going to stay in Prague for a longer period of time with your family, then you will undoubtedly face the really difficult question of choosing a school for your child.
 Compulsory education has been in this country since 1774.
-I have three kids at various school levels, so I know what I’m talking about.
+The education of our kids covers private kindergarden, state school, 50-50, part private high school and state university so we have some experience.

 Schools categories in Czech